dajudge/kafkaproxy/README.md

     -e KAFKAPROXY_BOOTSTRAP_SERVER=kafka:9092 \
     -d dajudge/kafkaproxy:0.0.2
 ```
-*Note:* You will also have to make the proxy ports defined in your broker map available from outside the container with `-p PORT:PORT`.
+*Note:* You will have to make the proxy ports defined in your broker map available from outside the container with `-p PORT:PORT` if you're not using `--net host`.

 ## Demonstration setup with `docker-compose`
 If you have `docker-compose` installed you can try out kafkaproxy by using the demonstration setup provided in the